409

 Year 409 (CDIX) was a common year starting on Friday of the Julian calendar.
 In the Roman Empire, it was known as the Year of the Consulship of Honorius and Theodosius (or, less frequently, year 1162 Ab urbe condita).
 The denomination 409 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.

+It was the 409th year of the Common Era (CE) and Anno Domini (AD) designations, the 409th year of the 1st millennium, the 9th year of the 10th century, and the 10th and last year of the 400s decade.